20steps/bricks-deploy/README.markdown

 On every deploy, the default `deploy/after_push` script performs the following:

 1. updates git submodules (if there are any);
-2. runs `bundle install --deployment` if there is a Gemfile;
-3. runs `rake db:migrate` if new migrations have been added;
-4. clears cached CSS/JS assets in "public/stylesheets" and "public/javascripts";
 5. restarts the web application.

-You can customize all this by editing generated scripts in the `deploy/` directory of your app.
+You can customize all this by editing generated scripts in the `app/config/remote/` directory of your app.

-Deployments are logged to `log/deploy.log` in your application's directory.
+Deployments are logged to `var/logs/deploy.log` in your application's directory.

 How it works